openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

           - 100: Active-High level detection
   - Setting Initial Output Values
       - For individual pins: Use REG_SETGPIO to set high or REG_CLRGPIO to set low, include the pin number in bits [6:0] of input data.
-      - For multiple pins simultaneously: Write to the REG_OUT0 register, in which each bit represents corresponding output pin.
+      - For multiple pins simultaneously: Write to the REG_OUT0 CSR, in which each bit represents corresponding output pin.
-      - For REG_OUT0 registers, set the corresponding bit to 1 for high output or 0 for low output.
+      - For REG_OUT0 CSRs, set the corresponding bit to 1 for high output or 0 for low output.

 GPIO Status Reading Procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
   - Reading Individual Pin Status:
       - First, select the desired pin by writing its number to REG_SETSEL.
-      - Read the REG_RDSTAT register (address 0x034).
+      - Read the REG_RDSTAT CSR (address 0x034).
       - Examine bit [12] for the current input state of the pin.
       - Examine bit [8] for the current output value.
       - Other fields provide configuration information: